Lots of churning and change in grade 8 and grade 9 years, said a homeschool conference speaker.

 In hindsight, with a little parenting experience under my belt, I can see that these are turbulent years no matter what our circumstances.

-Besides surviving this turbulent time in our children’s lives, there are other skills that will help kiddos this age prep for their future, said the conference speaker.
+Besides surviving this turbulent time in our children’s lives, other skills will help kiddos this age prep for their future, said the conference speaker.

 Help them learn to digitize their work (uploading and emailing).